Michael Govan

 MG

 So that was the story.
-From my undergraduate but graduate courses, I had written a paper on Picasso’s Minotaur print.
-It’s now really obscure, but I had organized new research on the relationship between Picasso’s prints and Rembrandt.
+From my undergrad and grad coursework, I had written a paper on Picasso’s Minotaur print—pretty obscure now—but I had organized new research on the relationship between Picasso’s prints and Rembrandt.
 I asked if I could make an exhibition.
 I was 22.
-Tom Krens said, “Sure, if you can figure it out, raise the money.”
-In that case, I got the loans; I wrote, laid out, and I printed the catalog.
-I made the show happen.
-It was that first summer out of college, I think.
-He said, “You know what, we don’t have a curator right now.
+Tom Krens said, “Sure, if you can figure it out and raise the money.”
+So I did—I got the loans, wrote and laid out the catalog, printed it, and made the show happen.
+I think it was that first summer out of college.
+Then he said, “You know what, we don’t have a curator right now.
 Why don’t you be acting curator?
 I’ll give you a full-time job at the museum.
-But you have to help me manage the building construction project.”
+But you’ll have to help me manage the building construction project.”

 EO